ashwinkumar12345/apache-kafka-intro/README.md

     - Netflix uses Apache Kafka for real-time movie recommendations
     - Uber uses Apache Kafka for computing real-time surge pricing
     - LinkedIn uses Apache Kafka to make real-time connection recommendations

+<a name="theory"></a>
+> ## Apache Kafka Thoery
+- A topic in Apache Kafka is the base of everything.
+A topic is particular stream of data.
+It is similar to a table in a database.
+You can have as many topics as you want in Apache Kafka.
+It's identified by its name.
+- Topics are split into partitions.
+Each partition is ordered and each message within a partition has an incremental id called an offset.
+- To identify a message, you have to say Kafka topic name, partition number, offset number.